CUREDIT/specs/README.md

 ## BreakDown

-A meta package containing a family of CUREDIT editors where the key-value of the root node of the tree being edited is a composite of all its children nodes' key-value.
+A meta package containing a family of CUREDIT editors where the key-value pair of the root node of the tree being edited is a composite obtained from all its children nodes' key-value.

 ````
 type ConTree<T> = {